yashvardhandebas/zomato-analytics/README.md

 | Quick Bites | North Indian · Fast Food · Chinese |
 | Delivery | North Indian · Biryani · Chinese |

-These are not overlapping markets — they are distinct food cultures operating on the same platform.

----

 ### 4. Premium spending drives engagement — budget does not
 Luxury restaurants (₹2,000+) on St. Marks Road average 5,277 votes.
-Not a single location's highest-voted restaurant category is Budget or Affordable.
-The assumption that cheap restaurants are more popular is not supported by this data.

----
+Budget restaurants do not appear in any location's top-voted category.

 ### 5. East Bangalore is a dessert zone
-Excluding Delivery and Dine-Out, East Bangalore (Whitefield, Bellandur, Marathahalli) is the only zone where Desserts dominates over standard dining.
-Consistent with the IT corridor's young tech-worker demographic and higher disposable income snacking culture.
+Excluding Delivery and Dine-Out, East Bangalore (Whitefield, Bellandur, Marathahalli) is the only zone where Desserts dominates.
+Consistent with the IT corridor's young tech-worker demographic.

----

 ### 6. Four areas are critically underserved